 Nearly everyone involved believes that the eventual outcome is going to be positive.
 However, there was a reasonably high turnover in both the Michigan State Senate and the House.
 The new members will need to be enlightened about the benefits of the legislation and why it’s in the state’s best interest.

-The whole process to even legalize online sports betting will take at minimum another calendar year.
-This time will be used to establish regulations and stiff penalties for any illegal manipulation of the actual games, or the betting odds.
+Time will be used to establish regulations and stiff penalties for any illegal manipulation of the actual games, or the betting odds.

 Licenses will be issued and a tax framework established for sportsbooks.
 It seems inevitable that Michigan will be the first state in the Midwest to have legal sports betting, both online and at physical sportsbook facilities.